 Research Planning: Have questions about how to acquire data?
 Data use agreements?
 Where to store your data?
 How to write a data management plan?

-- Guide to Research Data Management (via the Center for Science and Social Science Information)
+- Guide to Research Data Management (via the Marx Library)

 - Research Data Support Services: A collaborative, university-wide group that responds to service requests and inquiries from researchers at any stage in the data lifecycle.

 - Field Experiments Initiative: ISPS provides guidance on field experiments and funds research proposals for important and well-crafted experiments.